 With the constant influx of infection rates and death tolls, the news can get quite depressing.
 However, it’s important to remember that there are good things happening in the world.
 The bad news does not provide a full picture of the day’s events.

 Reading good news can help to relieve some stress accumulated by bad news.
-So, try to read up on some human interest stories or you can also follow sites like the Good News Network, Positive News, and Optimist Daily.
+So, try to read up on some human interest stories, or you can also follow sites like the Good News Network, Positive News, and Optimist Daily.

 In addition to getting some good news, you should also try focusing on issues that you can help solve.
 As the coronavirus pandemic has affected various people in different ways, why don’t you go out of your way to research how you can help them?
-For ways to get involved, or help make a change, check out Global Giving’s Coronavirus Relief Fund.
+For ways to get involved or help make a change, check out Global Giving’s Coronavirus Relief Fund.

 6. Start your day on a happy note

-Starting your day reading bad news can affect your mood.
+Starting your day by reading bad news can affect your mood.
 So, it’s important to start your day on a more positive note.

 Try starting your day by listening to a relaxing podcast that boosts your mood, exercising, meditating, or by even enjoying a cup of coffee on your porch, enjoying the tranquil silence.